eccenca/cmem-plugin-mattermost/README.md

 - Use [pre-commit](https://pre-commit.com/) to avoid errors before commit.
 - This repository was created with [this copier template](https://github.com/eccenca/cmem-plugin-template).

+This plugin allows sending messages, to channels or/and users via a defined bot, in Mattermost.

+The plugin can be used as a workflow plugin.
+For execution it needs the url of the own mattermost server, an access token and the display name or name of the bot that should send the messages.

+Parameters
+Needed (once in the configuration):
+url: The URL of the Mattermost server to which the plugin should connect.
+access_token: The access token of the bot that will be used to send the messages.
+bot_name: The display name or name of the bot used to send the messages.

+Needed in configuration for static message or for dynamic in input via entities:
+user: The full name, username, nickname, or email address of the user(s) who will receive the message.
+If the message is to be sent to multiple users, separate them with a comma ",".
+channel: The name or display name of the channel(s) to which the message is to be sent.
+If the message is to be sent to multiple channels, separate them with a comma ",".
+message: The message to be sent.

+Workflow mode
+The plugin can send a static message to the pre-configured parameters.
+This message will be sent to the defined user and/or channel every time the workflow is executed.

+For dynamic messages, the input of the parameters user, channel, message is done by an input via entities.

+To test the Mattermost plugin:
+{code}

+1. install cmem-plugin-mattermost
+2. task custom:mattermost:start
+3. docker network connect dockerlocalhost_default docker_mattermost_1
+4. docker network inspect dockerlocalhost_default
+5. for url parameter copy docker_mattermost_1 ip and add :8065 to ip.
+{code}
 Mattermost test environment:

 Bot-account